HallmarcDotNet

 1. Location, location, location

-I'm currently living and working in the St. Louis, Missouri, area.
-Please do not ask me to move unless either you or your client is prepared to offer an appropriate compensation package.
-I'll expect a written employment agreement stipulating specifics, not just a handshake deal, too.
+I currently call Las Vegas, Nevada, my base of operations.
+Please do not ask me to relocate unless either you or your client is prepared to offer an appropriate compensation package.

 As a U.S. citizen, I am authorized to work anywhere in the United States.
-Other than remaining in St. Louis, my preferred destinations are:
+Naturally, offers of 100% remote work are also welcome.
+However, recognizing that some face-to-face interactions are sometimes necessary, I have a short list of acceptable regions.
+Other than remaining in Las Vegas, my preferred destinations are:

 • the Lake Tahoe Basin and Reno, Nevada;